Alexandregiacomellileal/A-new-lumped-parameter-modeling-for-wind-farm-grounding-measurement-circuits-based-on-clamp-on-groun/README.md

 the performance of a wind farm grounding system.

 The attached file called "results.xls" contains two spreadsheets:
-The first one, called Section 3 Results, contains the input parameters of both computer simulation models for the study case, as well as the results obtained.
+The first one, called "Results of Section 3", contains the input parameters of both computer simulation models for the study case, as well as the results obtained.
-The second one, called Results of Section 4, contains the input and output data used to survey the case study`s parameter k through electromagnetic modeling by COMSOL Multiphysics.
+The second one, called "Results of Section 4", contains the input and output data used to survey the case study`s parameter k through electromagnetic modeling by COMSOL Multiphysics.

 The attached file named "case_study_simulation.mph" is the COMSOL Multiphysics model file used for the computer simulation of the case study through its electromagnetic field modeling referring to Section 3 of the article.
 This .mph file can also be used to survey the k parameter according to item 4 of the article, simply making changes to the electrodes' geometry and spacing between them.